Osorno Province: Ethnocultural demography

 The provincial cultural heritage is shaped by Huilliche, Spanish, and German influences.
 Around 1850, the government of Chile began inviting German settlers to the colony to promote growth in the region; the settlers found Osorno's climate and geography to be very similar to their own.
 With their help, Osorno was made the home of the national cattle ranch of Chile, boosting the regional economy significantly.
 Present-day Osorno has preserved 19th-century architecture and urban layout, represented by six houses which have been designated national monuments.

 Economic activity

 The main economic activity in the province is livestock, Osorno being one of the most important agricultural centers of Chile, which is identified with the slogan "Land of Milk and Meat of Chile".
 Another important economic activity is tourism.

-Tourist attractions

-Tourist destinations in the province includes the:
+Tourist destinations in the province include: